Agastya-Mughor/KGF_Frames/README.md

-Certainly!
-Here's a more detailed and comprehensive `README.md` for your Twitter Frame Bot project.
-This version is tailored to beginners or users with little to no knowledge of the project, providing them with a step-by-step guide to cloning and setting up their own version of the bot.

----

 # Twitter Frame Bot Setup Guide

 Welcome to the **Twitter Frame Bot** project!
 This guide will help you set up a Twitter bot that automatically tweets frames from a movie at regular intervals.
 You can easily customize this bot to use your own movie file and deploy it on Google Cloud Platform (GCP).